LuiseFreese/collabsummit/README.md

 In case your country is on that list, please be aware, its important that you determine if your country is a either high risk area or an area of variant of concern, as differnt rules apply.
 If

 - your country is "only" a high risk area,
-- you are fully vaxxinated OR recovered
+- you are fully vaccinated OR recovered

 I highlighted a very important part of  here: [Risk area information by RKI](https://www.rki.de/DE/Content/InfAZ/N/Neuartiges_Coronavirus/Transport/Archiv_Risikogebiete/Risikogebiete_aktuell_en.pdf?__blob=publicationFile)